techlauncher-mlai-edge-physics/CFlowSim/README.md

    npm run build
    ```

-   The built application will be in the `out` folder.
+   The built application will be in the `dist` folder.

-   **For development**, you can run the application in `dev` command which is a wrapper of `next dev` command.
-It will start a development server with hot reloading at `localhost:3000`.
+   **For development**, you can run the application in `dev` command and follow the instructions to open the application in your browser.

    ```sh
    npm run dev